 Although born a Melbournite and raised a Catholic, Germaine Greer, while she was a post-graduate student at Sydney University, was a late child of one of Australia’s Bohemian moments, The Push.
 How odd, then, that she should take against that earlier group of Bohemian artists, the Pre-Raphaelite Brotherhood.

 In her Guardian column, Germaine Greer first criticizes the Pre-Raphaelite Brotherhood (PRB) for not being original as artists, since their style resembles that of the slightly earlier German Nazarenes.
 I question the fairness of such a criticism for art made in the days before public art collections, colour photography, satellite TV, and international blockbuster exhibitions.
 But at least from this we know that she values originality in art over other criteria, and thus reveals herself captive to that insidious idea which has held most of our cultural critics hostage these last two centuries: that only those with something new to express should be permitted to make art.
-Nice to see you using your own critical faculties there, Germaine, and not just swimming with the art-critical tide.
+Nice to see you using your own critical faculties there, Dr Greer, and not just swimming with the art-critical tide.

 She goes on to say: